sy2u/course-archive/Project/README_m2.md

 The convolution forward process consists of the following steps:
 - Unroll the input matrix
 - Perform matrix multiplication
 - Permute the result of the matrix multiplication.
-The output feature map initially has the shape Map_out x Batch x Height_out x Width_out, which needs to be permuted to Batch x Map_out x Height_out x Width_out.
+The output feature map initially has the shape `Map_out` x `Batch` x `Height_out` x `Width_out`, which needs to be permuted to `Batch` x `Map_out` x `Height_out` x `Width_out`.

 The matrix multiplication kernel and the permute kernel are provided.
 You will focus on implementing the input matrix unrolling kernel.

 In lecture 12, we covered how to unroll the input features for a single image.
 To unroll a batch of images, the unrolled features for each image in the batch should be concatenated.
-In other words, the shape of the unrolled matrix will be Batch x Height_unrolled x Width_unrolled.
+In other words, the shape of the unrolled matrix will be `Batch` x `Height_unrolled` x `Width_unrolled`.

 In your template, the host code is separated into 3 parts. `conv_forward_gpu_prolog` allocates memory and copies data from host to device (Note: the device pointers given to you in this function are double pointers). `conv_forward_gpu` invokes input unrolling and matrix multiplication kernel. `conv_forward_gpu_epilog` copies output back to host and frees the device memory.